BalashovAD/SingleEditStringEquality/README.md

     return true;
 }
 ```
-This code is already contains some optimization and removing branch from loop.
+This code already contains optimizations and removes branching from the loop.

 ### Add SIMD
 When comparing strings, typically, we need to compare each character in sequence until we either find a mismatch or reach the end of the shortest string.
-This can be quite slow for large strings as each comparison is done sequentially.
+For large strings, sequential comparison can be time-consuming.
 With SSE or AVX, we can accelerate this process by loading chunks of the strings (16 bytes for SSE or 32 bytes for AVX) into SIMD registers
 and comparing these chunks simultaneously.